Dribble oil over kale and using your hands, massage it onto both sides of all leaves. This will just take 30-60 seconds.

 Spread kale in a mostly single layer on a large baking sheet or pizza sheet

-Turn oven off and allow to slowly finish drying
+Turn oven off once mostly dry and allow to slowly finish drying with door closed

-Tips: Try adding a spritz of lemon juice or powdered herbs (garlic is tasty) before baking, or adding nutritional yeast after drying.
+Tips: Try adding a spritz of lemon juice or other powdered herbs for variety before baking.
 To keep kale from getting stale/moist, store in an airtight container.
-Dried kale can be crumbled into soups or added as a crunchy salad topper.
+Dried kale can be crumbled into soups, added as a crunchy salad topper or enjoyed straight up!

 The first time I spotted a hummingbird moth, my brain could not believe my eyes.
 Was it a baby hummingbird?
 A bug?
 Some weird cross between the two?
 These beauties hover just like a hummingbird, and their favorite flowers are bergamot, also known as monarda or bee balm – but in general, they seem to visit the same types of flowers hummingbirds favor.